thosgood/this-weeks-finds/markdown/151-200/week192.md

 others: as Bohr put it, they showed a "remarkable passivity".
 They didn't even have any spin angular momentum!
-But on the other hand, they certainly seemed to exist - since sometimes they would shoot out in the form of β radiation!
+But on the other hand, they certainly seemed to exist - since sometimes they would shoot out in the form of \beta radiation!

-To solve this puzzle one needed to postulate a neutral particle as heavy as a proton and invent a theory of β decay in which this particle could decay into a proton while emitting an electron.
-But there was an additional complication: unlike α radiation, which had a definite energy, β radiation had a continuous spectrum of energies.
+To solve this puzzle one needed to postulate a neutral particle as heavy as a proton and invent a theory of \beta decay in which this particle could decay into a proton while emitting an electron.
+But there was an additional complication: unlike α radiation, which had a definite energy, \beta radiation had a continuous spectrum of energies.
 Meitner didn't believe this at first, but eventually her careful experiments forced her and everyone else to admit it was true.
 The energy bookkeeping just didn't add up properly.

 This led to a crisis in nuclear physics around 1929.
 Bohr decided that the only way out was a failure of conservation of energy!
-Pauli thought of a slightly less radical way out: in β decay, maybe some of the energy is carried off by yet another neutral particle, this time one of low mass.
+Pauli thought of a slightly less radical way out: in \beta decay, maybe some of the energy is carried off by yet another neutral particle, this time one of low mass.
 Two mysterious unseen neutral particles was a lot to stomach!
 In 1931 Fermi called the big one the "neutron" and the little one the